KentinPaille/KentinPaille/README.md

 - 🌱 I’m currently learning **C++, Python and Haskell**

-- ✈️ Feel free to discover my different projects
+- ✈️ Feel free to discover my different projects on github

 - 📫 How to reach me **kentinpaille@gmail.com**